Non-Cartesian Guarded Recursion with Daggers: Application: Semantics of Guarded Symmetric Pattern matching

 \subsection{Semantics of First-Order Functions}

-The functions in symmetric pattern-matching are called \emph{isos} -- short for `isomorphisms', even though they are not necessarily isomorphic in some extensions of the language -- and are formed as the \emph{join} of several reversible partial functions.
-With a family of terms $\Delta_i \vdash t_i \colon A$ and a family of terms $\Delta_i \vdash t'_i \colon B$, under some relevant necessary conditions, we can form the iso $\{ t_1 \iso t'_1 \alt \cdots \alt t_n \iso t'_n \} \colon A \iso B$, which we call an \emph{iso abstraction} -- akin to a $\lambda$-abstraction.
-The most important condition out of the ones mentionned above is pairwise orthogonality~\cite[Section 2.2]{sabry2018symmetric}, but the detail is not relevant in this paper.
+The functions in symmetric pattern matching are called \emph{isos} -- short for `isomorphisms', even though they are not necessarily isomorphic in some extensions of the language -- and are formed as the \emph{join} of several reversible partial functions.

+The most important premise in the typing rule above is pairwise orthogonality~\cite[Section 2.2]{sabry2018symmetric}, but the detail is not relevant in this paper.
 The type of iso abstractions takes its semantics as hom-objects $\QQdag(\sem A, \sem B)$ -- which is an object in $\Scat$ -- since we want those functions to be reversible and their semantics to have a dagger.
-The interpretation of each subfunction forming an iso is given by:

-As observed above in Remark~\ref{rem:dagger}, the latter is not necessarily well-defined.
+The interpretation of each subfunction forming an iso is given by: \( \sem{t_i \iso t'_i} = \sem{\Delta \vdash t'_i \colon B} \circ \sem{\Delta \vdash t_i \colon A}\dg. \) As observed above in Remark~\ref{rem:dagger}, the latter is not necessarily well-defined.
 To overcome this issue, we introduce a symmetric binary relation -- that we write $\bowtie$, say `have same depth as' -- in order to ensure that an iso is well-defined.
+First we introduce \emph{next-free} contexts, with $\nnext{}\! \notin t$, as: